discordeno/discordeno/site/docs/nodejs/Structures/components.md

 ![Different Button Styles](https://discord.com/assets/7bb017ce52cfd6575e21c058feb3883b.png)

 ### SelectMenu (`type: 3`):
 SelectMenus are typically same to a dropdown menu in HTMl.
-They accepts a range of allowed selects, which send a interaction payload, when a user selected sth. from the menu.
+They accept a range of allowed selects, which sends a interaction payload, when a user selects sth. from the menu.

 ![Select Menu](https://discord.com/assets/0845178564ed70a6c657d9b40d1de8fc.png)